Putin says Islamic extremists raided concert hall but attack masterminds are yet to be found

 Putin warned that more attacks could follow, alleging possible Western involvement.
 He didn't mention the warning about an imminent terror attacks that the U.S. confidentially shared with Moscow two weeks before the raid or the public.
 Three days before the attack, Putin denounced the March 7 U.S. Embassy notice urging Americans to avoid crowds in Moscow, including concerts, as an attempt to frighten Russians and “blackmail” the Kremlin ahead of the presidential election.

-The four suspected attackers, all of them nationals of Tajikistan, were charged by a Moscow court Sunday night with carrying out the attack and ordered to remain in custody pending official probe.
+The four suspected attackers, all of them nationals of Tajikistan, were remanded by a Moscow court Sunday night with carrying out the attack and ordered to remain in custody pending official probe.

 Russian media reported that the four were tortured while being interrogated, and they showed signs of being severely beaten during their court appearance.
 Russian officials said all four pleaded guilty to the charges, which carry life punishment, but their condition raised questions about whether their statements might have been coerced.